Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE VANCE asked for verification that the bill did

-not include additional [requirements]; however, it would
+not include additional [requirements] but would implement an

-implement an earlier timeframe for reporting.
+earlier timeframe for reporting.

 REPRESENTATIVE VANCE asked whether there were fees associated